Joe Montana: Graduation and the NFL draft

 Montana graduated from Notre Dame with a degree in business administration and marketing.
 Although the NFL Combine was not formed until 1982, NFL scouts still evaluated potential draftees through the use of combines in 1979.
 Candidates were rated in a number of categories on a scale of one to nine, with one being the worst mark and nine being the best mark.
-The categories they used were contingent on the position that the athlete played.
+The categories they used were contingent on the position the athlete played.

 Despite his performance on the field, Montana was not rated highly by most scouts.
 At one combine, Montana rated out as six-and-a-half overall with a six in arm strength, used to judge how hard and how far a prospect could throw the ball.
 By comparison, Jack Thompson of Washington State rated an eight, the highest grade among eligible quarterbacks.

 In the 1979 NFL draft, the San Francisco 49ers selected Montana at the end of the third round with the 82nd overall pick.
 Montana was the fourth quarterback taken, behind Thompson, Phil Simms, and Steve Fuller, all selected in the first round.